THE APPLICATION AND DOCUMENT DEADLINE IS JANUARY 13TH, 2023

-- The deadline to submit your application and all documents, including letters, is January 14th, 2022.
+- The deadline to submit your application and all documents, is January 13th, 2023.
 This deadline is firm.
 Applications that are incomplete at that time will not be considered.
+We will accept reference letters only until January 20th.

 - Please read the minimum requirements for admission to a UBC graduate program, as set by the Faculty of Graduate and Postdoctoral Studies.